10 Queenstown Must-Dos

 The adrenaline thrills are only maximised in the winter/spring in Queenstown when the ski fields open.
 The two closest ski fields to Queenstown are Coronet Peak and The Remarkables.
 Although Coronet Peak offers unique night skiing in New Zealand, The Remarkables provides a true mountain experience with generally better conditions for skiing and snowboarding in the Queenstown area.
 Mixed with the nightlife and events like the Queenstown Winter Festival, you can find a more all-round ski experience in Queenstown.

-For more places to get your ski on in New Zealand check out the The 24 Ski Fields in New Zealand.
+For more places to get your ski on in New Zealand check out The 24 Ski Fields in New Zealand.

 6. Hike Ben Lomond

 The must-do hike in the immediate Queenstown area is the hike up one of Queenstown’s highest peaks, Ben Lomond (1748m).
-The all-day experience provides some of the bet views in the area.
+The all-day experience provides some of the best views in the area.
 Be prepared as it is quite a demanding hike taking about 4-6 hours return from the bottom of the Gondola.
 We recommend hiking between November and April when there is less likely to be snow and ice above the treeline.
 What’s more, it’s free!

 Location: Either hike from the Tiki Trail starting at the top of Brecon Street or take the gondola and start the short loop track around Bob’s Peak where you will find the trail to Ben Lomond along the way.
-To spice it up on the way back to Queenstown, take the One Mile Creek Track found part way down the Tiki Trail.
+To spice it up on the way back to Queenstown, take the One Mile Creek Track found partway down the Tiki Trail.

 7. White water rafting on the Shotover River

-There are many awesome places to white water raft in New Zealand but white water rafting on the Shotover River is certainly a high contender.
+There are many awesome places to white water raft in New Zealand but white water rafting on the Shotover River with Queenstown Rafting is certainly a high contender.
 Even the journey there on the Skippers Road, considered to be one of the world’s most dangerous roads, is a thrill in itself.
 Ride the rapids on this grade 3-5 river (grades depend on the water level and can be seasonal) and float through a 170m long tunnel!

 For more epic white water rafting experiences, check out 7 Places to go White Water Rafting in New Zealand.